-Sen. Bernie Sanders will receive an endorsement from Democratic star Rep. Alexandria Ocasio-Cortez in New York City on Saturday, according to sources in the Sanders campaign.
+Sen. Bernie Sanders will receive an endorsement from Democratic star Rep. Alexandria Ocasio-Cortez at a rally in New York City on Saturday, according to sources in the Sanders campaign.

 Former Ohio State Sen. Nina Turner, a national co-chair of the Sanders campaign, confirmed Tuesday night that Ocasio-Cortez (D-N.Y) will be the special guest at the Queens rally and that she will endorse him for president.

-Sanders backed Ocasio-Cortez’s longshot bid to unseat a member of the Democratic leadership, Rep. Joe Crowley.
+Sanders backed Ocasio-Cortez’s long-shot bid last fall to unseat a member of the Democratic leadership, Rep. Joe Crowley.
 The two have teamed up on legislative efforts since she joined the House of Representatives in January.

 Still, she is close with Sen. Elizabeth Warren as well, and had shown signs publicly that she could endorse the Massachusetts Democrat.

 Cover: Representative Alexandria Ocasio-Cortez (R), Democrat of New York, speaks alongside US Senator Bernie Sanders (L), Independent of Vermont, during a press conference to introduce college affordability legislation outside the US Capitol in Washington, DC, June 24, 2019.
 (Photo: SAUL LOEB/AFP/Getty Images)